Trade directory · Tempe metro · Arizona

 Permit Requirements

 City of Tempe requires business license registration.
-No specific permits for standard pest control, but structural fumigation requires notification to Tempe Fire Department 48 hours prior to treatment.
+No special permits for standard pest control work.
+Commercial fumigation may require additional notifications to fire department.

 §3